isomerpages/agd-corp/pages/contact-us.md

   - content:
       - phone: ""
       - email: ""
-      - other: For frequently asked questions, check out our <a href="/faq/">FAQs page</a>.
-    title: FAQs
-  - content:
-      - phone: ""
-      - email: ""
       - other: If you encounter difficulties when processing your transactions or have any questions, please send us your queries via the following links.
 We will respond to your query by the next working day.<br>